 Laravel is a free, open-source PHP framework for “web artisans”.

+If you’re thinking that, you’d be right.
 Building iOS and Android apps can bring you a lot of benefits that your Laravel web app alone cannot, like:

 - An opportunity to be found on people’s home screen and become one of the apps they use habitually